-(In thousands) Balance sheet location As of June 30, 2019
+(In thousands) Balance sheet location As of S eptember 30, 2019

 Assets

-Right of use operating asset Right of use operating asset \$ 37,224
+Right-of-use operating asset Right-of-use operating asset \$ 35,514

 Liabilities

 Current operating lease

-liabilities Other current liabilities 7,393
+liabilities Other current liabilities 7,557

 Long-term operating lease Long-term lease operating

-liabilities liability, net of current portion 33,309
+liabilities liability, net of current portion 31,360

 Total operating lease

-liabilities \$ 40,702
+liabilities \$ 38,917

-The following table summarizes the effect of lease costs in the Company's condensed consolidated statements of operations and comprehensive loss:
+The following table summarizes the lease costs recorded in the Company's condensed consolidated statements of operations and comprehensive loss:

+Three Months Ended Nine Months Ended

-(In thousands) Three Months Ended June 30, 2019 Six Months Ended June 30, 2019 Operating lease cost \$ 2,436 \$ 4,880
+(In thousands) September 30, 2019 September 30, 2019

+Operating lease cost \$ 2,462 \$ 7,342

 The Company made an accounting policy election not to apply the recognition requirements to short-term leases.
-The Company recognizes the lease payments for short-term leases in profit or loss on a straight-line basis over the lease term, and variable lease payments in the period in which the obligation for those payments is incurred.
-For the three and six months ended June 30, 2019, the Company recorded \$0.1 million and \$0.3 million of expense for its short-term leases, respectively.
+The Company recognizes the lease payments for short-term leases in the condensed consolidated statements of operations and comprehensive loss on a straight-line basis over the lease term, and variable lease payments in the period in which the obligation for those payments is incurred.
+For the nine months ended September 30, 2019, the Company recorded \$0.3 million of expense for its short-term leases.
+For the three months ended September 30, 2019, the Company expense for its short-term leases.